-In contemplation of the IPO, the Company has presented unaudited pro forma basic and diluted net loss attributable to common stockholders, which has been calculated assuming (i) the conversion of all series of the convertible preferred stock (using the as-if converted method) into shares of common stock in accordance with the Company's amended and restated certificate of incorporation as though the conversion had occurred as of the beginning of the period or the original date of issuance, if later; and (ii) the conversion of the convertible preferred stock warrants into common stock warrants as though the conversions had occurred at the beginning of the period.
+In contemplation of the IPO, the Company has presented unaudited pro forma basic and diluted net loss attributable to common stockholders, which has been calculated assuming (i) the conversion of all series of the convertible preferred stock (using the as-if converted method) into shares of common stock pursuant to a stockholder consent to be provided by the holders of the Company's preferred stock in accordance with the Company's amended and restated certificate of incorporation as though the conversion had occurred as of the beginning of the period or the original date of issuance, if later; and (ii) the conversion of the convertible preferred stock warrants into common stock warrants as though the conversions had occurred at the beginning of the period.
 As a result, the Company has removed the gains and losses from the remeasurement of the preferred stock warrant liabilities to fair value from the numerator in the pro forma basic and diluted net loss attributable to common stockholders calculation.